Tropine benzilate

 Alpha-stereochemistry is used to make BAT which mimics atropine.
 Beta-stereochemistry would be more closely expected to mimic tropacocaine, although alpha stereochemistry is stronger.
+Compared to tropacocaine, it is not known if beta-BAT has affinity toward biogenic amine transporters, although this was not documented to have been reported in the literature.

 Synthesis

 Tropine benzilate may be synthesized by reacting tropine with methyl benzilate in a transesterification reaction.